Refinance Appraisal Vs. Purchase Appraisal

-We’ll go over some of the differences between the purchase appraisal and the refinance appraisal process, as well as when you need an appraisal and when you can skip it.
+We’ll go over some of the differences between the refinance appraisal and the purchase appraisal process, as well as when you need an appraisal and when you can skip it.
 Finally, we’ll give you a few tips you can use before your appraisal to maximize your home’s value.

 What Is A Home Appraisal?